How Two Biotech Companies Won at Repurposing Historic Structures for Reuse

 Aileron Therapeutics, a Cambridge, Mass.-based startup, and Novartis, one of the world’s largest pharmaceutical companies, have each recently repurposed older structures, creating unique and appealing headquarters buildings.

-sought a creative work environment, inspired by a romantic vision of a SoHo artist’s loft, that was the embodiment of their startup culture.
+The discovery and development of innovative new products are the lifeblood of a life sciences company.
+Observing that the sterility of the high-tech environment and focus on process efficiency at many “big pharma” research laboratories are failing to result in real innovation, Aileron’s leadership instead sought a creative work environment, inspired by a romantic vision of a SoHo artist’s loft, that was the embodiment of their startup culture.
 After touring a series of uninspiring and unfulfilling conventional real estate options, they turned their eyes instead to an unlikely and nondescript warehouse in downtown Cambridge that essentially provided a blank palette.

-Research Magic in a Candy Factory
+Next: Novartis Creates Research Magic in a Candy Factory

 Japan-Based Bridgestone Rubber-BSA Opens Biorubber Process Research Center In Mesa, Arizona